Adrienne Johnson Kiriakis

 Adrienne Johnson Kiriakis is a fictional character on NBC's daytime drama Days of Our Lives.
-She had been portrayed by actress Denise Wanner from November to December 1986 before Judi Evans took over the role from December 1986 to February 1991, from May 2007 to January 2008 and from March 2010 to January 2020.
+She had been portrayed by actress Denise Wanner from November to December 1986 before Judi Evans took over the role from December 1986 to February 1991, from May 2007 to January 2008, and from March 2010 to January 2020.
+She reprised the role in June 2025 when Adrienne appeared before Steve Johnson (Stephen Nichols).

 Casting and characterization

 The role was initially played by Denise Wanner, as a mysterious character whose face wasn't shown until Judi Evans debuted in the role on December 26 of that year after a widely popular run on the CBS soap opera Guiding Light, where she played Beth Raines from 1983 to 1986.
 Her run on the NBC soap opera centered on her battles with childhood abuse and her relationship with Justin Kiriakis, played by Wally Kurth.
 After she left the show in 1991, she joined Another World that year as Paulina Cory Carlino until the show ended in 1999.
 After a short break from daytime, she returned to DAYS in 2003 as an entirely different character, Bonnie Lockhart and remained in the role until 2007 when she was immediately brought back as Adrienne from 2007 to 2008 and then since 2010.
 In between her second and third runs on DAYS, Evans joined the cast of the CBS soap opera As the World Turns as Maeve Stone in 2009.
 The role lasted for several months and followed her almost-relationship with Holden Snyder, played by Jon Hensley.
 Evans' casting on ATWT coincided with Kurth's return to DAYS, ending plans for a Justin and Adrienne reunion but she eventually returned a year later.

 At the time of her 2010 return, Evans spoke to the Sony Pictures Days of our Lives website about her character's onscreen reunion with Justin and their struggling marriage.

 "...The way they wrote the characters...they really matured them, they really caught the gist of what their relationship had been as opposed to what it is now.
 Wally and I kept marveling at how wonderful the writing is.
 And true to form, true to life, true to the characters."